 With many legal requirements to adhere to, the Section 166 Demand Notice can be somewhat challenging to prepare and serve to leaseholders.
 And as stated above, getting it wrong can be hugely detrimental to receiving the monies owed to you.
 It’s therefore extremely important that you fully understand the complexities of the 166 Notice and ensure that the correct information is included before serving it to your leaseholders.

 Our professional Section 166 Demand Notice template is a 100% free and legal document, which you can get straight to your email inbox today.
 The email will also contain instructions on how to prepare the notice.
 Although the Section 166 demand is a relatively simple form, it is a legal document and any mistakes within it will render it invalid.
 This means that you will not be able to claim any money from the leaseholders.
 It is therefore crucial that the template is completed accurately.

-To get your free Section 166 template, simply submit your details and request via the contact form.
+To get your free Section 166 template, simply submit your details and send a request via the contact form.

 Please specify whether your freehold property is located in England or Wales as they require different notice templates.

 If you don’t want to spend your valuable time and energy dealing with the intricate details of the Section 166 Demand Notice, we can take care of everything on your behalf.
 Our experts will prepare and serve the notices to your tenants with details of how to pay you.
 We have helped many freeholders to successfully retrieve up to six years of unpaid ground rent from tenants.

 If you’d like us to help, contact us today for a quote using the contact form.